instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 To resolve: access to `localhost:8080/` from different device.
 Cannot reach it from other devices, as of now.
 Might be due to the SSH certificate thing.
 Will look into this now.

+Issue: I can run `:8080/robot` from my mac and connect to `:8080/` from my devices, but not from Pi.
+Similarly, I can run `:8080/robot` on Pi, but cannot connect using `IP:8080/` from my devices.
+Will need to try running `:8080/robot` from Chromium on Pi and connecting to `:8080/` from another browser.

 ## Jan 28

 To log into the wifi, go to: ````1.1.1.1````